informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 **Exercise:** Change some numbers in the test, run it again in REPL and observe what happens.

-Although it is great to have a test like `mintSendTest` than no test at all, `mintSendTest` is testing only one data point.
+Although it is better to have a test like `mintSendTest` than no test at all, `mintSendTest` is testing only one data point.
 We can do better in Quint, see the next step.